ayaka-qc/ayaka-qc.github.io/index.md

 layout: default
 ---

 Hi!
-I am Ayaka Naganuma, a master's student in Public and International Affairs at the University of Ottawa.
-I have a mixed background in public policy, local economic development, and marketing.
-Additionally, I am passionate about broadening my understanding of data analytics and data science.
+I am Ayaka Naganuma, an incoming intern at the UNFCCC and a master's student in Public and International Affairs at the University of Ottawa.
+I have experience in local government in Japan, regional revitalization, and UN communications.
+My research focuses on climate adaptation, disaster resilience, migration, and social infrastructure development using both qualitative and quantitative methods.
+I am passionate about policy analysis and the intersection of environment and economic policy.

 # Education